 Grading options: A-F (default), P-NP, audit

-Cooking with kids can do it all!
-Cooking can help young children learn language and literacy, math, science, cooperation, and healthy eating habits.
-Learn to create and share cooking experiences with young children in a way that maximizes child participation and developmental opportunities and minimizes the potential for chaos.
+Explores cooking with young children to help them learn language and literacy, math, science, cooperation, and healthy eating habits.
+Introduces ways to create and share cooking experiences with young children in a way that maximizes child participation and developmental opportunities and minimizes the potential for chaos.
 Audit available.

 - Identify elements of quality cooking experiences for young children.